brigittebigi/proceed/Packager/doc/02_data/21_import.md

 Proceed will import some of the data and create the following files:

-- CONFERENCE.csv
+- conference.csv
-- DOCUMENTS.csv
+- documents.csv
-- SESSIONS.csv
+- sessions.csv
-- AUTHORS.csv
+- authors.csv